 We’d like to hear from you if you have suggestions or ideas about the approach that we took to determine future projections.
 You can reach us at firstname.lastname@example.org.
 Here is the data that we used in our model.

-The Trump & Cruz Mass Deportation Proposals are having devastating consequences for the entire GOP with Latinos, the fastest growing demographic group in the country.
+Donald Trump's embrace of a mass deportation plan is causing devastating consequences for the entire Republican Party with Latinos, the fastest growing demographic group in the country.

 : Ayres, Whit.
 Source: “2016 and Beyond: How Republicans Can Elect a President in the New America” (Resurgent Republic Press, 2015)